 - Management of household bills

-- Management of joint bank accounts, if any
+- Management of joint bank accounts

 - Management of credit card spending and payments

-- Savings contributions
+- Savings and future contributions to savings

 Evaluate Your Comfort Level

 Next, you should evaluate how comfortable you are with the idea of having a prenup.
 Familiarizing yourself with the laws of your state or talking to a lawyer can also be helpful.
 You do not want to make the mistake of relying upon a prenuptial agreement that turns out to be invalid or partially unenforceable years later.

 If you or your partner is uncertain or uncomfortable with some of the provisions in the prenup, talk to a family law attorney.
 Attorneys will help you understand whether the terms of the prenup are in your best interest.

 Should You Get a Prenup?
 Get Legal Advice From an Attorney